Christian monasticism: Types of Eastern Orthodox monks

 The highest rank of monasticism is the Great Schema (Greek: Megaloschemos; Church Slavonic: Schimnik).
-Attaining the level of Schema monk is much more common among the Greeks than it is among the Russians, for whom it is normally reserved to hermits, or to very advanced monastics.
-The Schema monk or Schema nun wears the same habit as the Rassophore, but to it is added the Analavos (Church Slavonic: Analav), a garment shaped like a cross, covering the shoulders and coming down to the knees (or lower) in front and in back.
-This garment is roughly reminiscent of the scapular worn by some Roman Catholic orders, but it is finely embroidered with the Cross and instruments of the Passion (see illustration, above).
+The Schema monk or Schema nun wears the same habit as the Rassophore, with the addition of the Analavos (Church Slavonic: Analav).
+The Analavos is a garment shaped like a cross, covering the shoulders and coming down to the knees (or lower) in the front and back.
+This garment is roughly reminiscent of the scapular worn by some Roman Catholic orders, but it is finely embroidered with the Cross and instruments of the Passion.
 The Klobuk worn by a Schema monk is also embroidered with a red cross and other symbols. the Klobuk may be shaped differently, more rounded at the top, in which case it is referred to as a koukoulion.
-The skufia worn by a Schema monk is also more intricately embroidered.

 The religious habit worn by Eastern Orthodox monastics is the same for both monks and nuns, except that the nuns wear an additional veil, called an apostolnik.

 The central and unifying feature of Eastern Orthodox monasticism is Hesychasm, the practice of silence, and the concentrated saying of the Jesus Prayer.
-All ascetic practices and monastic humility is guided towards preparing the heart for theoria or the "divine vision" that comes from the union of the soul with God.
-Such a union is not accomplished by any human activity.
-All an ascetic can do is prepare the ground; it is for God to cause the seed to grow and bear fruit.
+Monastic humility is guided towards preparing the heart for theoria or the "divine vision" that comes from the union of the soul with God.